PuchatekwSzortach/books/books_to_read.md

 - Mastering matplotlib - Duncan M. McGreggor

 ### DevOps:
-- The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim
 - The Unicorn Project: A Novel about Developers, Digital Disruption, and Thriving in the Age of Data - Gene Kim
 - The Goal: A Process of Ongoing Improvement - Eliyahu M. Goldratt
 - The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices